“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 In my previous essay The Dark Future Of Porn, I talked at the end about the monastic option.
 The idea of conservative households becoming “mini monasteries” where families work to study, preserve, and cherish great literature, music, myth, architecture, and poetry, as well as practice non-coopted forms of Judaism or Christianity, so that when progressive “modernity” crumbles to ash under the weight of its own contradictions and absurdities, new generations spring up to rebuild better (and more resilient) traditional societies.
 Note, this monastic option is essential for conservative families moving into an uncertain future * regardless * of whether or not you think I am right about how soon the U.S. will collapse.

 Yet when I speak of an opportunity for conservatives after the collapse of the United States, I also mean something else in addition to the monastic option: radical decentralization.
 There’s a point where “nations” become too big—in terms of population size, demographics, and plain ol’ land mass—to be nations that truly serve the desires and interests of all its citizens.
 Eventually, when nations become too large, the interests of portions of the population are set against the interests of other portions of the population; leading groups of people to become “nations within a nation”, and the social fabric quickly breaking down until all a large “nation” is is a mish-mashy blob of mediocre pretense.
 A lot of ink and airtime has been wasted preaching against homogeneity and for “diversity”, but I think homogeneity has a lot going for it (as long as said homogeneity doesn’t veer into creepy racism, and there’s no reason it has to).
 I think most people want to live with other people who have the same values, mores, and tastes as them, and—in direct contradiction and defiance of modern conventional wisdom—I think there’s nothing wrong with that.
 I think, actually, there’s something weird, irritating, and unnatural about elites, intellectuals, and media figures who think people should live in a state of anxious coexistence with others whose values, mores, and tastes are in complete opposition to their own.
-As stated in another previous essay, conservatives post-United States should undertake a program of non-hostile balkanization; where every town becomes its own sovereign nation, and every household—though charged implicitly with the defense of the town it’s a part of—is also a “sovereign territory” of its own.
+Post-collapse conservatives should undertake a program of non-hostile balkanization; where every town becomes its own sovereign nation, and every household—though charged implicitly with the defense of the town it’s a part of—is also a “sovereign territory” of its own.
 While the city-states of antiquity and the middle ages are not perfect parallels, what I’m talking about is fairly similar.
 Rather than Italy, you had Genoa.
 Rather than Germany, you had Hamburg.
 Rather than Greece, Athens.
 Etcetera etcetera.

 But bringing our attention back to our situation as it currently is, America doesn’t get to order a supermodel bride (engage in bad economic policy), lie and cheat and scam everyone in sight (bad foreign policy), and ignore its enormous character flaws while deluding itself into thinking it’s inherently good (promote social degeneracy), and not have its house come crashing down someday.
 The chickens always come home to roost.
 The piper always comes to be paid.
 The creditor always comes to collect his pound of flesh.
 The two questions I end on is: 1) Will enough conservatives have a solid realistic longterm plan ready for when that happens?
 And 2) will those conservatives be of a conservatism that is not Lockean/classical liberal/Reagan nostalgia, but rather an authentic Judeo-Christian “Hazonian” conservatism that can endure over time and resist materialist enticements?
 On this front, let’s strive to be optimistic.